Radiolysis/Radiolysis/README.md

 - I usually tend to crown people I think are cool!
 I have horrible social anxiety when it comes to interacting with people first, but if you continue to whisper me after the crown, I might try to fall into a conversation with you if theres an opening for one!

 Taking some inspo from my skins is alright!
 Please don't copy my skins entirely or colorpick them, though!
 I've had 5 of my skins stolen, and while I'm glad people enjoy them enough to consider copying them at all, its more of a demotivator than anythting to me.
 Again, inspo is completely okay!
 Just don't take everything!
+- I'm fine with random friend requests if we've had at least a brief interaction before, or if you just want to friend me while cuddling/hiding!
+Chances are I'll likely accept!

 📱🍊